cworf/EM-Pro/README.md

 - user can keep track of crew requirements (Prep Crew, Load Crew, Show Crew, Strike Crew, QC Crew)
 - crew hours and performance ratings can be managed
 - switch between light and dark theme for use in various environments (possibly auto detect the ambient light level and adjust theme automatically)
+- Get total weight and volume of equipment list

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
 None

 ### Is there anything else you’d like your instructor to know?

+I need to confirm some questions about the structure of my app, specifically related to placing a switch area within a component that is already being routed to in App